Lele Pons Shows Off Cleavage In Strapless Top, No Pants & A Black Wig

 “Everything is good on you hun,” said a fan.

-“When I saw this photo for the first time I’ve think that you’re Hannah,” said another fan, who may be referring to Hannah Stocking.
+“When I saw this photo for the first time I’ve think that you’re Hannah,” said another commenter, who may have been referring to Hannah Stocking.

 Others had questions for Lele.